Alisa-chan/About_dost1/README.md

 # About_dost1

-1. StoryTelling
+1. Storytelling
-about how do they start dost1
+    About how DOST Region 1 started.
+    Tell the origin story or history of DOST Region 1 — how it began and evolved.

 2. Value Proposition

-what problem did dost are solving
+What problems is DOST solving?
-/ OR show the key Officials are
+    Highlight the key officials involved.
-/ possibly show the pictures of they doing?
+    Optionally include photos showing them in action or leading initiatives.

-3. Achievements or recognitions
+3. Achievements or Recognitions
+    Showcase major accomplishments, milestones, or awards received by DOST Region 1.

 ---------------------------------------------------
 | Header: Logo | DOST Region 1 | Menu (Home/About) |
 ---------------------------------------------------